 Once OpenTelemetry is configured with the API key and service name, you should be able to find your service in the entity explorer.
 Select your service to view its summary page.

-- Your service was reporting during the time window
+- Ensure your service was reporting during the time window.

-- You have added OpenTelemetry API calls to create trace spans
+- Ensure you've added OpenTelemetry API calls to create trace spans.

-- If you are using OpenTelemetry auto-instrumentation, the instrumentation supports the libraries and frameworks that you are using
+- If you're using OpenTelemetry auto-instrumentation, ensure the instrumentation supports the libraries and frameworks you're using.

 Traces are the most mature telemetry type in OpenTelemetry, so you'll find the richest performance information from traces.